iwanagahime/event-jam/README.md

 ##### [Chart JS](https://www.chartjs.org/)

 We displayed our Covid-19 data in a chart showing cases for the last 30 days, so our users could see trends easily.
-Chart JS was a great choice to do this as it has clear documentation, and the charts are fully responsive out the box.
+Chart JS was a great choice for rendering our data as it has clear documentation, and the charts are fully responsive out the box.

 ### User Story